frontarm/create-universal-react-app/packages/create-react-app/README.md

-# create-react-app
+# create-universal-react-app

+This package is a fork of the scripts and configuration used by [Create React App](https://github.com/facebook/create-react-app), with support for universal apps (i.e. Server Side Rendering / SSR).

-This package includes the global command for [Create React App](https://github.com/facebook/create-react-app).<br>
+This package includes the global command for [Create (Universal) React App](https://github.com/frontarm/create-universal-react-app).<br>
-Please refer to its documentation:

-- [Getting Started](https://facebook.github.io/create-react-app/docs/getting-started) – How to create a new app.
-- [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React App.